Fact-checked by the ZeroinDaily editorial team

 Choosing a lamp with a warm-to-neutral color temperature (2700K to 4000K) during evening hours significantly reduces blue light output without requiring separate blue-light blocking accessories.
 Many top-rated lamps now include a dedicated “night mode” that automatically shifts to warmer tones after 6 PM.

-Key Takeaway: Blue light is a secondary factor in eye strain compared to flicker and contrast.
+Blue light is a secondary factor in eye strain compared to flicker and contrast.
 The American Academy of Ophthalmology recommends selecting lamps below 4000K for evening work to protect sleep cycles without needing blue-light filters.

 Frequently Asked Questions